brendenfinnerty/counter-cron-job/README.md

 # counter-cron-job
-simple cron job that incremenets a counter
+simple cron job that increments a counter